PAIR-code/lit/documentation/api.md

 ### Generators

 Conceptually, a generator is just an interpreter that returns new input examples.
-These may depend on the input only, as for techniques such as backtranslation, or can involve feedback from the model, such as for adversarial attacks.
+These may depend on the input only, as for techniques such as back- translation, or can involve feedback from the model, such as for adversarial attacks.

 The core generator API is: